CZ-NIC/fred-docs/EPPReference/ManagedObjects/Contacts.rst

       The name of an organization.

    ``addr``
-      The real-world contact address, consisting of:
+      The postal address, consisting of:

       ``street``
          1–3 street line(s).